Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 It was expensive, but it did work very well until it broke, I was long past the warranty date so I couldn’t get it replaced.

 It doesn’t handle 4K resolution like the newer models so that is a drawback of the machine, but you can use it on most of your older video game systems to record footage.

 |What Works:||What Doesn't Work:|

 My Grade: A-

-If the physical product had been constructed better where the mini USB connector hadn’t wobbled and become loose where it couldn’t connect to the PC anymore I would give this a full recommendation.
+If the physical product had been constructed better and the mini USB connector hadn’t wobbled and become loose until it couldn’t connect to the PC anymore, I would give this a full recommendation.
 But despite the fact that mine broke, most people don’t have this problem with the Elgato.
 What’s even more frustrating is that I didn’t even use it that often.
-I would only record once in awhile so I didn’t use it a lot that I could wear it out, but it ended up breaking anyway.
+I would only record once in a while, so I didn’t use it a lot that I could wear it out, but it ended up breaking anyway.

 © 2018 ReViewMeMedia